kateesc/species_tree_inference_astralpro3/README.md

 ## Focus and Scope

 This repository focuses on species tree inference using **BUSCO markers** and **ASTRAL-Pro3** for plant genomes.
-Downstream analyses such as evolutionary rate estimation (e.g., root-to-tip distances) are beyond the current scope but can be adapted if needed.

 ## Author